friflo/Friflo.Json.Fliox/README.md

 **JSON Fliox** is a **.NET** library supporting **simple** and **efficient** access to **NoSQL** databases via C# or Web clients.
 Its **ORM** enables **Schema** creation.
 Its **Hub** serve hosted databases using these schemas via HTTP.

-The **ORM** client - Object Relational Mapper - is used to access to NoSQL databases via .NET.
+The **ORM** client - Object Relational Mapper - is used to access NoSQL databases via .NET.
 The **Hub** is a service hosting a set of NoSQL databases via an **ASP.NET Core** server.

 As Fliox is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) it has similarities to projects like